S-C-Johnston/NCMC-CIS_127/Final_Project/Part_3/final-part_3.md

 immediately is to set up either private key/passwordless login (fairly trivial for Linux boxes with SSH), or some variation on using cryptographic keys resulting in very long, borderline impossible to guess passwords, and changing those on a regular basis.
+Besides automated solutions preventing or avoiding this, configuring the server to email me when several logon failures are noticed in a short period would not be unwise.

 Hardening and auditing and towards Fullsoft's goals
 ===================================================